-The European Association for Behavioural and Cognitive Therapies (EABCT) is an organisation that brings together 53 full member and 8 affiliate associations from 45 different countries.
+The European Association for Behavioural and Cognitive Therapies (EABCT) is a non-profit organisation that brings together 53 full member and 8 affiliate associations from 45 different countries.

 Each association is committed to the empirically based principles and practice of behavioural and cognitive therapy approaches in health, social, education and related fields.
 They also share a common goal of developing the highest standard of clinical practice through the development of training, continuing professional development and evidence based practice.